 The quality of the universal postal service includes providing:

-The quality of the universal postal service is defined in the General act on the quality of the universal postal service provision.
+The quality of the universal postal service is defined in the General act on the quality of the universal postal service provision (Official Gazette of the Republic of Slovenia, no. 107/25).

 Delivery deadlines

-In postal traffic with European Union member states at least 85% of letter mail must be transferred within 3 workdays (D+3) and at least 97% of letter mail within five days (D+5).
+In postal traffic with European Union member states, at least 85% of correspondence items must be delivered within a maximum of three working days (D+3) and at least 97% of correspondence items within five working days (D+5).

 In domestic postal traffic at least 80% of all parcels must be transferred in one workday (D+2), and 95% of parcels within three workdays (D+3).